meltonme/Job-Description-Matcher/README.md

 │   └── train_model.py         # Script to train the model
 ```

 **IMPORTANT**: You will need to upload your data as "data.json" in order for the framework to work correctly in its current state!
-If you choose to use a custom named file, please make sure that the code is corrected to avoid errors.
+**IMPORTANT**: If you choose to use a custom named file, please make sure that the code is corrected to avoid errors.

 ## Training Steps